mattcarter11/YouKnowWhen-lib/data/launch/README.md

     tag @e[limit=1] add launch_mark
     execute as @s at @s run function launch:towards_marked_entity

-Another option, which gives more controll to tweack the XY rotations is to run the following command (the command is runned fom the entity eyes).
+Another option, which gives more controll to tweak the XY rotations is to run the forward command facing the entity with rotation.

-    execute as @s at @s anchored eyes facing entity @e[limit=1] feet run tp @s ~ ~ ~ ~ -5
+    execute as @s at @s facing entity @e[limit=1] feet rotated ~ -5 run function launch:towards_marked_entity

 # Throw towards an entity and reach it